 Skip to main content

 Nurse-Midwives provide primary care for women across the lifespan—from adolescence through menopause.
-Nurse Midwives provide services such as reproductive care, gynecology, pregnancy and birth care, and postpartum support.
+Nurse-Midwives provide services such as reproductive care, gynecology, pregnancy and birth care, and postpartum support.

 Apply Now

-The Nurse Midwifery graduate is prepared to:
+The Nurse-Midwifery graduate is prepared to:

-• Provide advanced, evidence-based midwifery care to women, infants, and families by integrating theory, clinical expertise, and patient preferences in diverse and evolving healthcare settings.
+• Provide advanced, evidence-based midwifery care to women, infants, and families by integrating theory, clinical expertise, and patient preferences in diverse and evolving health care settings.

-• Design, implement, and evaluate population-focused healthcare strategies while demonstrating leadership, ethical decision-making, and advocacy to influence health policy at all levels.
+• Design, implement, and evaluate population-focused health care strategies while demonstrating leadership, ethical decision-making, and advocacy to influence health policy at all levels.

 • Advance the midwifery profession through scholarly inquiry, professional adaptability, and active contribution to clinical innovation and organizational improvement.

-Program Length
+Emphasis Length

 Mode